 The Traditional Yang Style of Cheng Man-ching

-Cheng Man-ching (1901-1975) learnt and developed an earlier version of the Yang Style (known as “Yang Old Frame”) understood to have been taught to him privately by the Yang Family lineage holder Yang Cheng-fu, so we refer to it as the Traditional Yang Style.
+Cheng Man-ching (1901-1975) learnt and developed an earlier version of the Yang Style (known as “Yang Old Frame”) understood to have been taught to him privately by the Yang Family lineage holder Yang Cheng-fu.
+We refer to it as the Traditional Yang Style.
 It proved extremely popular and spread initially to Taiwan and Malaysia.

 He was one of the earliest taijiquan teachers to teach tai chi publicly in the United States where the style is widely practised.
 And his students have continued to spread his routine around the world.